SwathiMengji/BDD-Selenium/README.md

 ## Test Cases Implemented

 **Basic framework is setup and tested.
-Test cases with different functionalities on the way..."
+Test cases with different functionalities on the way...**